music-presence/animated-album-covers/README.md

 You can leave the rest of the values unchanged.

+If you like, you can decrease `TOKEN_TTL_RESOLUTION` to reduce RAM usage over time.
+But this will increase CPU usage, due to the shorter caching duration.

+Now modify `redis.conf`, if needed:

+- You can increase `maxmemory 512mb` if you like.
+Technically the server needs far less than 512 MB of memory due to load balancing and the fact that only the resuling GIF is cache, which is very small in size
+- Persistence is disabled and shouldn't need to be enabled

 The only values that might need changing in the future are `MAXIMUM_OUTPUT_SIZE` and `MAXIMUM_OUTPUT_FRAMERATE`, which limit how large the result GIF may be.
 To save on resources and since the little cover image on Discord isn't very large, these values are small.

 Now you can start all services: